River Flood Warning from FRI 2:00 PM EST until SUN 2:30 PM EST

-River Flood Warning from FRI 2:00 PM EST until SUN 2:30 PM ESTNew
+River Flood Warning from FRI 2:00 PM EST until SUN 2:30 PM ESTUpdated

 Issued by National Weather Service – Binghamton, NY